 During the research of this study, some limitations are encountered and explained below.
 This limitation can be a reference for future research.
-This research is not specified in one particular industry.
-Instead, it was done on LQ45 from various industries.
-Therefore, the result may not be as accurate if the research is conducted in a specific industry to compare the trend due to the differentiation of the business environment, and the company's strategy as a result only represent companies that are included in the LQ45 index, not Indonesian's firm in general.
-This research found the small level of correlation between the independent variable and dependent variable (both ROCE and EVA) with the value of both below 50%, which means that many other factors outside this research can influence the dependent variables.
+This research is not specified in one particular industry, instead was done on LQ45 from various industries.
+Therefore the result may not be as accurate if the research is conducted in a specific industry to compare the trend due to the differentiation of business environment and company's strategy as the result only represent companies which are included in LQ45 index, not Indonesian's firm in general.
+This research found small level of correlation between the independent variable and dependent variable (both ROCE and EVA) with the value of both below 50%, which mean that many other factors outside this research can actually influence the dependent variables.

 Based on the stated limitation, the following suggestions are made.
-Future studies may try to look for the impact of capital structure on firm performance from a specific industry and compare the result so that the real picture of the influence can be observed.
-Further study can be conducted by using different independent variables such as net profit margin or gross profit margin to find out whether the capital structure has the same or different impact on the dependent variables since the dependent variables utilized in this research are not common to be used.
+Future study may try to look for the impact of capital structure on firm performance from specific industry and compare the result so that real picture of the influence can be observed.
+Further study can be conducted by using different independent variable such as net profit margin or gross profit margin to find out whether capital structure has the same or different impact on the dependent variables since the dependent variables utilized in this research are not common to be used.